adrianvaktor/adrianvaktor/README.md

 Hi!
 I am a full stack web developer with a passion for interactive client side web experiences!
 I love building with modern frameworks, APIs, CMS and any available tools that enhance and allow for engaging and responsive web applications.

 I'm currently working as a media producer and web developer at <a href="http://haply.co" target="_blank">Haply Robotics</a>.
-On my time, I have been honing my skills in building artistic projects and useful tools that you can check out over here: <a href="http://haply.co" target="_blank">Haply Robotics</a>
+On my time, I have been honing my skills in building artistic projects and useful tools that you can check out over here.

 ---